 Teacher Coach: Mr. Maine

 Science Olympiad is a national science competition in which teams are presented with a set of 23 challenges each year.
 These challenges cover the entire range ofthe STEM subjects and engage students in learning, experimenting and inventing well beyond class curriculum.
 Team members are given a fantastic opportunity to immerse themselves in areas they might have never encountered before.
 For example, one might study supernovae and their remnants or explore the mysteries underlying the human genome.
 Students are also challenged with hands-on engineering & technology tasks.
 Such tasks have included building a musical instrument entirely from scratch, creating a Rube-Goldberg device that can be set to operate within different time constraints, and building remote-controlled robot arm(s) to transfer objects of different shapes.
 Whatever the challenge may be, Science Olympiad members are always applying their ingenuity and creative thinking to different situations.

 Speech and Debate

-The North Hollywood High Speech and Debate Team is a competition-based forensics team that utilizes skills of public speaking, debating, performing, and original writing to compete against students from all over the nation.
-Students may choose to compete in different types of "events," from Individual Events (speech) to Congress to different forms of Debate.
-In the past several years the team has blossomed.
-The team now has 40 members and sends some to tournaments almost every weekend.
-Every year, some of our students go to state and national championships, and the prestigious Tournament of Champions.
-This year, one of our students also represents our country all over the world as a member of the USA Debate Team.
+With over 100 members, North Hollywood HS Speech and Debate is the biggest team on campus.
+Our competition-based forensics team develops skills in public speaking, debating, performing, and original writing to compete against students from all over the nation.
+Students may choose to compete in different types of "Events," from Individual Events (speech) to Congress to different forms of Debate.
+Our highly active team welcomes both regular and casual participants.
+Every year, students qualify for state and national championships and the prestigious Tournament of Champions.
+One of our members was selected for the USA Debate Team, representing our country in tournaments all over the world and winning 3rd place at the World Schools Debate Championship in 2017.